jamesshore/quixote/README.md

 #### Build parameters

+You can pass the following options to `./jake.sh`:

 * `-T` displays available build targets.

-* `loose=true` prevents the build from failing if you don't test every browser in [our list of tested browsers](build/config/tested_browsers.js).
+* `loose=true` prevents the build from failing if you don't test [every browser](build/config/tested_browsers.js).

-* `capture=Firefox,Safari` automatically launches the requested browsers.
+* `capture=Firefox,Safari` automatically launches, uses, and quits the requested browsers.
 You can use this instead of running `./jake.sh karma` and manually starting the browsers yourself.
+It's most useful for automated build runners such as Travis CI.
 Note that you'll need to install the appropriate launcher first; e.g., `npm install karma-firefox-launcher`.

 #### Other build scripts